wolfganglederer/regex/README.md

 # regex

-German Presentation about Regular Expressions
+German Presentation about Regular Expressions.

+Using reveal.js and rmarkdown.